gvergnaud/ts-pattern/README.md

   );
 ```

-Although not strictly necessary, using `as const` after the pattern definition ensures that TS-Pattern infers the most precise types possible in handler functions.
+Although not strictly necessary, using `as const` after the pattern definition ensures that TS-Pattern infers the most precise types possible.

 ### `P.Pattern`